pekacheew/PSEC-CA2/README.md

 # PSEC-CA2
+#
+#Singapore Polytechnic Programming in Security module Assignment: Create a quiz application [no GUI] that has admin and user access.
 [What all the documents in Documentations mean]

 Flowchart: The flowchart of main interfaces of this program.
 Admin.py and UserServer.py and UserClient.py